 Question: What causes a hurricane?

 Michael Wyllie: Basically, a hurricane forms when we have a tropical wave move off the coast of Africa.
 It moves in a westerly direction into the warm waters of the tropical Atlantic Ocean.
 This wave turns into a low-pressure system, and if conditions are just right, the low-pressure system can build strength and turn into a tropical cyclone and eventually become strong enough to become a hurricane.
-Some of the required conditions would be warm, tropical waters of 80 degrees Fahrenheit.
-High pressure in the upper atmosphere, and weak winds aloft so that it doesn't sheer off the top of the system.
+Some of the required conditions would be warm, tropical waters of 80 degrees Fahrenheit; high pressure in the upper atmosphere; and weak winds aloft so that it doesn't shear off the top of the system.

 Question: What does the temperature, air pressure, moisture, and wind have to be for a hurricane to form?